$\mathbb{A}^1$-homotopy theory of log schemes: Introduction

 The $\A^1$-localization will expel various non $\A^1$-invariant cohomology theories of schemes.
 Nevertheless, $\A^1$-invariant cohomology theories of schemes still remain, and our theory gives a natural way to extend such cohomology theories to fs log schemes.
-In particular, we can define \begin{itemize} \item motivic cohomology $H_{\cM}^{p}(X,\Lambda(q))$, \item homotopy $K$-theory $\mathrm{KH}_p(X)$, \item and algebraic cobordism $\mathrm{MGL}^{p,q}(X)$ \end{itemize} for all fs log scheme $X$, commutative ring $\Lambda$, and integers $p$ and $q$.
+In particular, we can define \begin{itemize} \item $\A^1$-invariant motivic cohomology $H_{\cM}^{p}(X,\Lambda(q))$, \item homotopy $K$-theory $\mathrm{KH}_p(X)$, \item and $\A^1$-invariant algebraic cobordism $\mathrm{MGL}^{p,q}(X)$ \end{itemize} for every fs log scheme $X$, commutative ring $\Lambda$, and integers $p$ and $q$.